n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

   - 842634213
 disqus_identifier: 43 http://n8henrie.com/?p=43
 ---
-I made a few new iPhoto albums today that I&#8217;m pretty excited about, don&#8217;t know why I didn&#8217;t think of it before.
-Finally puts to use all the work I&#8217;ve put in to maintain a decently organized iPhoto library.
+I made a few new iPhoto albums today that I’m pretty excited about, don’t know why I didn’t think of it before.
+Finally puts to use all the work I’ve put in to maintain a decently organized iPhoto library.
 Every few months I go through my recent photos, and I try to at least:

 <div>
   <ul>